DennisonBechis/Crime_Capstone/README.md

 The latitude and longitude coordinates were very interesting pieces of information for my analysis.
 Using these coordinates I could create a heat map depicting the various crime prone areas.
 Most crime in Boulder is consolidated around Univeristy Hill, a common location for fraternaties and Pearl Street, the main shopping, restuarants, and bar location in Boulder.

-Strange Obervations:
+Obervations:
+1. Pearl Street
+2. University Hill
-1. Heatspot at Fire Boulder Department
+3. Heatspot at Fire Boulder Department
-2.

 ![Heatmap around Boulder, CO](images/png_to_gif.gif)